kja12786git/travel-currencies/project-worksheet.md

                     (symbol, country, gfxcode)
                     VALUES (null, null, null) RETURN *

-      **No resolution yet.
-I am having issues with the database returns and puts for some templates.
-My forms on some templates are sending null values into the db tables.**
+      **The culprit was missing name attribute from the DOM element which this would feed from the user input to the database.**

       * {"name":"error","length":94,"severity":"ERROR","code":"22P02","position":"37","file":"int8.c","line":"99","routine":"scanint8"}

-      **Resolution: Don't put /:id above other directories in the app.get route orders because this is what blocks them and causes this kind of error.**
+      **Resolution: Don't put /:id above other directories in the app.get route orders because this is what blocks them and caused this of error.**